nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 <ins>Step 3: Displaying the recommended friends</ins>

-The user interface is notified of the changes to the `FilteredList` and `SortedList` managed by the `ModelManager` made in Step 2 and is automatically updated to reflect the changes to the user (as explained in the [Model](#34-model-component) component).
+The user interface is then notified of the changes to the `FilteredList` and `SortedList` managed by the `ModelManager` made in Step 2 and is automatically updated to reflect the changes to the user (as explained in the [Model](#34-model-component) component).

 Hence, the user sees the displayed list of friend recommendations and this completes the implementation of the recommend feature.